fhung65/CS145_Group_Project/submission/codes/README.md

             database pipeline as the full dataset, so this file runs the minor preprocessing from that pipeline

+    install.sh
+        a script to install the dependencies,
+            though we did not test this on a fresh computer, so it may serve just to list our dependencies

+    models
+        folder for containing models, used by scripts

+    logs
+        foldre for training logs

+    mlp_30_30_relu.pkl
+        pickled (python serialized) sklearn neural network with relu activations and 2 30-node fully connected hidden layers (our best model)

+    neural.py
+        contains functions for
+            loading network model
+            loading doc2vec model
+            loading dataset and vectorizing dataset with doc2vec model testing a variety of networks in parallel plotting roc curve
+            creating predictions for queried tweets

+    test_doc2vec.py
+        scratchwork code that ended up creating the doc2vec embedding

     tweets4.csv tweets4_preprocessed.csv
         our full dataset, and its preprocessed version, (we did not start out with the submission guide's file structure,